Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

 An issue with this is the definition of ``typical''.
 For example, assuming an i.i.d Bernoulli model, a sequence that has 50 zeroes, then 50 ones, then 50 zeroes, than 50 ones again, and so on (called 50-50-sequence in the following), has the same probability as a randomly looking sequence of zeroes and ones that gives us no intuitive reason to doubt the i.i.d. assumption.
-On what basis can we claim that the i.i.d. model is adequate (to use Davies's terminology) for the latter sequence but not for the 50-50-sequence?
+On what basis can we claim that the i.i.d. model is \hbindex{adequate} (to use Davies's terminology) for the latter sequence but not for the 50-50-sequence?
 This requires subjective researcher input.
 The researcher needs to decide about the specific way, or ways, in which a sequence has to be typical according to the model in order for the model to be ``adequate''.
-For example, the researcher may decide that the model is only useful for data in which the lengths of ``runs'' of zeroes or ones in a row are not longer to what is expected under the model, in which case the model will be ruled out for the 50-50-sequence (which can be formally done using the runs test, \cite{Lehmann86}, p.176), whereas the irregular sequence will count as typical.
-A reason for such a decision may be that the researcher may think that sequences with long runs of the same outcome are better modelled by models involving positive dependence between the individual binary experiments, and that under such models it can be shown that the method of analysis the researcher would want to apply to an i.i.d.
+For example, the researcher may decide that the model is only useful for data in which the lengths of ``runs'' of zeroes or ones in a row are not longer to what is expected under the model, in which case the model will be ruled out for the 50-50-sequence (which can be formally done using the \hbindex{runs test}, \cite{Lehmann86}, p.176), whereas the irregular sequence will count as typical.
+A reason for such a decision may be that the researcher thinks that sequences with long runs of the same outcome are better modelled by models involving positive dependence between the individual binary experiments, and that under such models it can be shown that the method of analysis the researcher would want to apply to an i.i.d.
 Bernoulli sequence will be misleading.
 This could for example be a confidence interval for the probability of observing a one.
 Keeping in mind the fundamental difference between model and reality, the researcher in this situation does not make a decision about which model she believes is in fact true.
 For such a belief, the subjective decision to distinguish between two sequences of same individual probability may look questionable.
-The actual decision is rather about case-dependent criteria regarding in terms of what model she wants to think when analysing the data, informed by the aim of data analysis as well as the characteristics of potential alternative models.
+The actual decision is rather about case-dependent criteria regarding in terms of what models they want to think when analysing the data, informed by the aim of data analysis as well as the characteristics of potential alternative models, and knowledge about the nature of the data and potential reasons for dependence.
 Note though that if the researcher uses the runs test as decision rule, she will never be able to observe a 50-50-sequence whenever she uses the i.i.d.
 Bernoulli model, under which such sequences should actually be possible.
-This is an instance of the ``misspecification paradox'', see Section \ref{smodelass}.
+This is an instance of the ``misspecification paradox'', see the subsection on model assumptions.

 Probability theory offers ways to help the researcher making such decisions, by for example addressing questions of the form ``If indeed the model is as assumed, how likely is it to decide against it; or if a different model is true, how likely is it to not detect it and wrongly stick to the original one; and how bad would the consequences of such an erroneous decision be in terms of the probability of getting a misleading result of the final analysis?''
 The researcher may also decide to adopt a more robust final method of analysis in order to deal appropriately with a larger number of models between which the data cannot distinguish.